Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-So far, the obtained base-regret bound (Lemma~\ref{lemma:OEGD-variation}) and meta-regret bound (Theorem~\ref{thm:variation-meta-regret}) are both adaptive to the gradient variation, and we can simply combine them to achieve the final gradient-variation dynamic regret providing with an appropriate candidate step size pool.
-The proof of Theorem~\ref{thm:dynamic-var} is provided in Section~\ref{sec:proof-Sword-dynamic-regret}. \begin{myThm} Set the pool of candidate step sizes $\H$ as
+So far, the obtained base-regret bound (Lemma~\ref{lemma:OEGD-variation}) and meta-regret bound (Theorem~\ref{thm:variation-meta-regret}) are both adaptive to the gradient variation, and we can simply combine them to achieve the final gradient-variation dynamic regret as stated in Theorem~\ref{thm:dynamic-var}, providing with an appropriate candidate step size pool.
+The proof is provided in Section~\ref{sec:proof-Sword-dynamic-regret}. \begin{myThm} Under Assumptions~\ref{assumption:bounded-gradient},~\ref{assumption:bounded-domain}, and~\ref{assumption:smoothness}, set the pool of candidate step sizes $\H$ as